openvinotoolkit/openvino_tensorflow/examples/README.md

 Open `imagenet_slim_labels.txt` to read the labels in the data directory for the possible classifications.
 In the .txt file, you'll find 1,000 categories that were used in the Imagenet competition.

-Now, you can run classification sample using the instructions below:
+Now, you can run classification sample using image input with the instructions below:

 ```bash